Adib234/image-repo/README.md

   - How to add bulk images?

 - SEARCH

   - When we send the search request we look for tags in the Elasticsearch database, then we return the scores which gives the filename
   - TinyEngine [MatchEngine API](https://services.tineye.com/developers/matchengine/api_reference/search) for searching images with images?

+- AUTHENTICATION
+  - Have ui perform some checks like if the email is valid

 # Considerations